Skip to content

 # Set default device

-podkit device default classic
+podkit device default -d classic

 # Clear the default